surbhat1595/percona-mongolink/README.md

 - `s`: Scope of the log entry.
 - `ns`: Namespace (database.collection format).
 - `elapsed_secs`: The duration in seconds for the specific operation to complete.
-- `total_elapsed_secs`: The cumulative time in seconds for the entire process, including all operations.

 Example:

 ```json
 { "level": "info",
   "s": "clone",
   "ns": "db_1.coll_1",